CBDOO at your service

 According to the article in Le Parisien, from June 3 "A consumer will risk up to a year's imprisonment and a 3,750-euro fine, with the option of paying a lump sum of just 200 euros."

-A month ago, Germany decriminalized cannabis, Belgium's Deputy Prime Minister and Minister of the Economy announced its intention to follow suit, and just a week ago Biden announced the reclassification of cannabis as a less dangerous substance (now classed with certain drugs such as codeine), while France today announced a ban on CBD derivatives.
+A month ago, Germany decriminalized cannabis, Belgium's Deputy Prime Minister and Minister of the Economy announced that it would follow suit, and just a week ago Biden announced the reclassification of cannabis as a less dangerous substance (now classed with certain drugs such as codeine), while France announced a ban on CBD derivatives.

 However, the "hole in the market" referred to by François Braun, then Minister of Health, in connection with the HHC ban, is still there and is once again vacant.